Its a good question and one that you need to really consider – read on to find out more…

 The main issue with using old GS1 barcode numbers despite them being genuine is they are not always guaranteed to be unique.
 This means you can’t use them to register your products on the GS1 product database or register your company as the owner of these codes on the GS1 database.

 Today, most large retailers use the GS1 product database via EDI to check product details when selling items.
 However, they have also started to accept these old barcodes.
-And since the sellers of these barcodes have also started running their own databases, retailers now have a way to check your product information even if your codes are not listed on the GS1 database.
+And since some sellers of these barcodes have also started running their own databases, retailers now have a way to check your product information even if your codes are not listed on the GS1 database.

 Just make sure your partner retailers accept these codes before you make the investment.